 So, if you’re planning a very merry vacay to Seneca Lake and are in search of some Geneva NY things to do then this, my friend, is the post for you.

-After all, this ethereal town sits in the Finger Lakes region of New York and is filled with epic, Geneva NY attractions that include wineries, breweries, and various historical sites.
+After all, this is one of the best towns in New York that sits in the Finger Lakes region of New York and is filled with epic, Geneva NY attractions that include wineries, breweries, and various historical sites.

 Add in a delightful selection of restaurants that serve delicious, locally sourced cuisine and a state park that is home to some of the best hikes in the Finger Lakes and you have a truly amazing destination.